-8.3 Notice of questions
+8.3.
+Notice of questions

-A question may only be asked if notice has been given by delivering it in writing or by electronic mail to the Director of Legal and Planning Services and Monitoring Officer no later than midday three working days before the day of the meeting.
+A question may only be asked if notice has been given by delivering it in writing or by electronic mail to the Chief Executive no later than midday three working days before the day of the meeting.
 Each question must give the name and address of the questioner.

-8.4 Number of questions
+8.4.
+Number of questions